Techget/comp6733GolfGuestureClassification/README.md

 To test use `extractDataFromNoisyDataset/user_test/extractUserData.py`.

 The file structure is a bit messy.
-To have a general view of this project please have a look on our [report](https://docs.google.com/document/d/1j6iBWV4sbD-YEUeSJFBiiwwlSZaQpTlvAImwyT5QIDU)
+To have a detailed view of this project please have a look on our [report](https://docs.google.com/document/d/1j6iBWV4sbD-YEUeSJFBiiwwlSZaQpTlvAImwyT5QIDU)